chengzi-yi/chengzi-yi.github.io/research.md

 - Investigates how product differentiation affects the export decisions of multi-destination, multi-product firms.
 - Utilises Colombian export data to examine distinct expansion patterns in both product and geographic dimensions for exporters of non-differentiated versus differentiated goods.

-**Decentralized Industrial Policy and Multi-Region Production Network (with *Xiaoyan Fan*)**

-- Studies industrial policy in a multi-region economy interconnected by regional input-output networks, where regional governments aim to maximise local output, neglecting externalities on other regions.
-- Constructs marginal intervention incentives for central and regional governments using a multi-region, multi-sector general equilibrium model.
-- Evaluates industrial and fiscal policies in China.
-Finds that regional governments favour policies such as direct subsidies and tax reductions, with stronger effects in regions with higher fiscal capacity.
-In contrast, the central government implements industrial policies through the financial system, offering lower-cost credit to targeted industries and regions.